kumahq/kuma/docs/madr/decisions/011-rate-limit-policy.md

      name: ...
 ```

-Matching on MeshGatewayRoute and MeshHTTPRoute does not make sense (there is any route that a request originates from).
+Matching on MeshGatewayRoute and MeshHTTPRoute does not make sense (there isn't a route that a request originates from).

 #### Configuration